-Locations of representative monitoring wells for the Owens Lake management area are shown in Figure 2-23 Each of the five aquifers has at least one well with recent water quality data for all five contaminants of concern (Figures 2-23a through 2-23e).
-In general, water quality in this portion of the basin is very poor due to evaporative concentration of solutes.
-Higher quality water occurs at the lake margins, primarily on the north and west where groundwater recharge
+Locations of representative monitoring wells for the Owens Lake management area are shown in Figure 2-23.
+Each of the five aquifers has at least one well with recent water quality data for all five contaminants of concern (Figures 2-23a through 2-23e).
+In general, water quality in the immediate vicinity of the Lake is very poor due to evaporative concentration of solutes.
+Higher